zhaqenl/odoo_modules/README.md

 Odoo Modules
 ============

-This repository contains odoo modules that either depends on `base` or has other dependencies, hence the `inherit` directory.
+This repository contains odoo modules that either depend on `base` or has other dependencies, hence the `inherit` directory.